 - 62,031 people enrolled in private plans for 2020.
 The sharp drop-off in enrollment was expected, given that Medicaid was expanded in Maine in 2019.

 - 59,738 people enrolled in private plans for 2021.
 Continued transitions to Medicaid, coupled with the COVID-related provision that ensures that people do not lose their Medicaid coverage until after the COVID pandemic emergency period ends, have resulted in a further decrease in private plan enrollment.
-But Medicaid enrollment has continued to increase in Maine: As of mid-2020, there were about 55,000 people enrolled under Maine’s Medicaid expansion guidelines, and that had grown to more than 73,000 as of March 2021.
+But Medicaid enrollment has continued to increase in Maine: As of mid-2020, there were about 55,000 people enrolled under Maine’s Medicaid expansion guidelines, and that had grown to nearly 82,000 as of August 2021.

 Insurer participation in Maine’s exchange: Anthem rejoined for 2019